Speightstown

-Speightstown (/ˈspaɪtstaʊn/), also known as Little Bristol, is the second largest City centre of Barbados.
+Speightstown (/ˈspaɪtstaʊn/), also known as Little Bristol, is the second largest town in Barbados.
 It is situated 12 mi north of the capital city of Bridgetown, in the northern parish of Saint Peter.

-The City is named after William Speight, a member of Barbados' first Assembly during the Settlement years, and the former owner of the land where the City is located.
+The area is named after William Speight, a member of Barbados' first Assembly during the Settlement years, and the former owner of the land where the town is located.